basnijholt/nijho.lt/content/post/advent-of-open-source/day_11.md

 ## 📊 Impact

 What makes conda-forge truly special is how initial contributions blossom into collaborative efforts.
-I've witnessed this firsthand: after creating the initial MUMPS feedstock, 25 other contributors joined in, each bringing their unique expertise.
+I've experienced this firsthand: after creating the initial MUMPS feedstock, 25 other contributors joined in, each bringing their unique expertise.

-A recent experience illustrates this: I added CUDA support to both Google's Qsim and IBM's Cirq packages.
+A recent experience also illustrates this: I added CUDA support to both Google's Qsim and IBM's Cirq packages.
 Shortly after, Leo Fang, an engineer from NVIDIA who knows CUDA far better than I do, stepped up and made significant improvements.
 This is the beauty of open source - experts naturally gravitate to where they can make the biggest impact.

 This collaborative approach solves a problem I've encountered at several companies: the tendency to maintain complicated build systems internally with custom hacks.
 Instead of each organization reinventing the wheel, conda-forge provides a shared platform where:
 * Maintenance burden is distributed